Rgdp1515/Rgdp1515/README.md

   <img src="https://img.shields.io/badge/-TryHackMe-00a9a5?style=for-the-badge&logo=tryhackme&logoColor=white" alt="TryHackMe" />
 </a>

 I’m a cybersecurity professional passionate about protecting organizations from evolving digital threats.
-I am constantly improving my skillset and would love to collaborate with others to make the world a more secure place!
+I specialize in SIEM implementation, threat detection, and incident response, with hands-on experience in both Blue Team and Red Team operations.
+I have built and managed cloud-based SOC environments, integrated case management tools like osTicket, and developed automated alerting and response workflows using Elastic Stack.
+I am constantly improving my skillset and enjoy collaborating with others to make the digital world a safer place.

 ## Objective